 Through data analysis and conversations with the Steering Committee, the project team compiled a short list of industry clusters which could help facilitate economic prosperity and resiliency over the next five years.
+We understand the importance of diversification in highlighting industry clusters, since downturns can disproportionately impact particular industries.
 Some of the opportunities incumbent within these industries are addressed in more detail in the following narrative:

-- Arts, Entertainment, & Recreation - Tobacco & Flavored Vapes
+- Arts, Entertainment, & Recreation - Hemp & Cannabis

-• Hemp & Cannabis